Elao/manalas/content/about.md

 Long story short, Manala is a traditional milk breads, littleman shaped, with chocolate chip or raisin, coming from east of France and Germany.
 They are baked for Saint Nicholas Day.

-Don't ask why we choose it, I'm not sure myself to remember why ...
+Don't ask why we have chosen it, we are not sure to remember why ...